Improving your FPS in Rust

 Terrain Quality (0)

 Decor Quality (0)

 Now you can join a server.
 Start with a no-pop or low-pop server.
 Build a small building and get inside.
 Do this so that you will be safe when you are in the menu making changes.
 But, realize this is Rust, and anything can happen.

 It is recommended that you only make one change at a time.
 Then go play for a few minutes and see how the change affects your FPS and game play.
 Obviously if the change causes your FPS to drop dramatically, change it back.
 Many of these options are sliders, so if increasing something causes issues, try decreasing.
 Always try small increments at first.

 This guide cannot cover every possible issue or every possible solution.
-Each computer, it’s associated hardware and software, create unique systems.
-If your FPS is still awful and you can't stand it, come back in a month or so.
-Rust Experimental is still in active development and optimization is taking a back seat to functionality right now.
+Each computer, and its associated hardware and software create unique systems.
+Rust is still in active development and optimization is an ongoing process.
 Here's the good news: This is only temporary.
-Once enough features are in and more things become finalized, they will put more focus on optimization and this puppy will run smooth as gravy (or something like that).
+Once enough features are in and more things become finalized, they will put more focus on optimization and this puppy should run smooth as gravy (or something like that).

 More things to try

 First and foremost make sure everything is updated, both Windows side and driver side.